rabbah/nimbella-cli/doc/nim.md

 To configure a project, create a configuration file called _project.yml_ in the project’s root directory.
 The configuration file is coded in YAML.
 There are various online tutorials for YAML if you need to learn more about the YAML language.

+One important fact about YAML is that things to the right of the `:` separator are given data types according to their appearance.
+So, `7895.37` is taken to be a _number_ and not a string, even though `abcd.ef` would be parsed as a string.
+You can always cause values to be taken as strings by quoting them.
+E.g. `"7895.37"` and `"abcd.ef"` are both strings.
+This distinction can be important in cases when dot-separated alphameric values can end up looking like numbers by the accident of having only digits and dots.

 The structure of the information in the _project.yml_ file should follow the structure of the project itself.
 In this example, the actions are nested under packages to follow the directory structure of a Nimbella project.

 ```